-Once the garden starts producing vegetables in abundance, the produce will be donated to the soup kitchen.
+The produce will be donated to the soup kitchen.
 It took a combined effort and a combination of skills from people who were willing to devote their time and energy to really get this project off the ground.
 Rabbi Appelbaum is part of the regular watering crew, and the community seems to be enthusiastic about this new project which is simultaneously making their Jewish institution greener, connecting them to people from other faiths, and helping to feed a much larger community of people in need.